OMNIALowCode/omniadocs/docs/pages/omnia3/omnia3_gdpr.md

 folder: omnia3
 ---

-GDPR compliance has been a priority for OMNIA since it's release and below is the list of topics and measures that were developed in order to comply with its regulation.
+GDPR compliance has been a priority for OMNIA since its release and below is the list of topics and measures that were developed in order to comply with its regulation.

 ## Sensitive Data